-While developers have generally engaged and consulted with potential host landowners, developers have not always understood the importance of consulting and working with neighbours to a wind farm project.
+While developers have generally engaged and consulted with potential host landowners, developers have not always understood the importance of consulting and working with neighbours in proximity to a wind farm project.
+A common complaint the Office has received from wind farm neighbours is that they were not consulted by the wind farm developer.
+Often there is limited evidence to confirm the level of consultation and interactions between the developer and neighbours.

 Consultation may include a wide range of topics, such as:

-- consulting with neighbours on the wind farm's design and layout, especially during the early scoping and design stages and landscape/amenity impacts - consulting with neighbours on the process and oversight of activities such as predictive noise assessments, post construction noise testing, shadow flicker and visual amenity assessments - advising and consulting on subsequent proposed changes to the wind farm's design, layout and turbine selection - ensuring background and operating noise testing is properly undertaken and results are provided in a timely fashion to neighbours - providing factual information to address questions and concerns raised by neighbours, and - facilitating site visits for neighbours to other operating wind farms to allow the neighbour to experience a wind farm first-hand.
-Alternately, wind farm simulators are available to enable neighbours and other stakeholders the opportunity to experience noise outputs of a wind farm in a wide range of scenarios.
+- consulting with neighbours on the wind farm's design and layout, especially during the early scoping and design stages, enable a fact-based discussion about landscape/amenity impacts - consulting with neighbours on the process and oversight of activities such as predictive noise assessments, post construction noise testing, environment, aviation, shadow flicker and visual amenity assessments - advising and consulting on subsequent proposed changes to the wind farm's design, layout and turbine selection - ensuring background and operating noise testing is properly undertaken and results are provided in a timely fashion and appropriate format to neighbours - providing factual information to address questions and concerns raised by neighbours, and - facilitating site visits for neighbours to existing operating wind farms to allow the neighbour to experience a wind farm first-hand.
+Alternately, wind farm noise simulators are available to enable neighbours and other stakeholders the opportunity to experience noise outputs of a wind farm in a wide range of scenarios.

-Lack of effective consultation with neighbours can lead to a range of material issues for a wind farm project, including conspicuous opposition to the project, formal objections that may lead to planning/approval delays and appeals, the project (or elements of the project) not being approved as well as widespread negative media coverage about the project and the industry more broadly.
+Lack of effective consultation with neighbours can lead to a range of material issues for a wind farm project, including conspicuous opposition to the project and any modifications to the project, formal objections that may lead to planning/approval delays and appeals, the project (or elements of the project) not being approved as well as widespread negative media coverage about the project and the industry more broadly.